Skip to main content

 Figure 1 – View of a fractured PVC bottle that failed in a brittle behavior due to material embrittlement from UV exposure and limited temperature rises.

-As with UV, environmental effects from incompatible chemicals can also result in material embrittlement and failure.
-Moist chlorine gas, especially at elevated temperatures can rapidly degrade PVC.
-This type of failure results in severe surface mud-cracking and a loss of material properties.
-Additionally, the micro-cracks formed on the surface result in stress concentration regions that are susceptible to further cracking under stress.
-Esters and ethers on the other hand, have affinity with the PVC material and rather than degrading the material result in cracks because of a lubrication effect at the molecular level.
+Esters and ethers, on the other hand, have affinity with the PVC material and rather than degrading the material result in cracks because of a lubrication effect at the molecular level.
 With a high enough concentration of chemical and stress, the chemical is absorbed by the polymer and reduces the inter-molecular forces that hold the polymeric molecules together.
-The localized absorption results in a localized softening effect, molecular disentanglement, and a slow-crack growth mode of failure.
+The localized absorption results in a localized softening effect, molecular disentanglement, and a slow-crack growth mode of PVC failure.
 This phenomenon is commonly known as environmental stress cracking (ESC).
 With ESC, the cracks show a smooth morphology characterized by the localized surface modification.
-Micro-cracks grow in a stepwise fashion and chemical modification of the crack tip at every step-crack progression can typically be observed through microscopic analysis of the fracture.
+Micro-cracks grow stepwise, and chemical modification of the crack tip at every step-crack progression can typically be observed through microscopic analysis of the fracture, providing evidence of PVC failure.

 Failed PVC pipe plasticizer gasket